A Star Is Born (1976 film): Production

 Directed by Frank Pierson, the film updates the original story and screenplay of William A. Wellman and Robert Carson with additional contributions by Pierson, John Gregory Dunne, and Joan Didion.
 Gary Busey and Sally Kirkland appear in the film in supporting roles.
 Singers Venetta Fields and Clydie King play Esther's backing vocalists, and Tony Orlando and Kristofferson's then-wife Rita Coolidge appear briefly as themselves as the presenters of Esther's Grammy.

 The two previous A Star is Born films portrayed the behind-the-scenes world of Hollywood filmmaking.
 However, this version adapted the story to the music business.
 For example, while the 1937 and 1954 films each portrayed the lead female character winning an Academy Award, this version (and the later 2018 version) depicts the heroine winning a Grammy Award instead.

-A Star Is Born was co-produced by Streisand and her then-partner Jon Peters for Barwood Films and Warner Brothers, with Peters credited as producer and Streisand as executive producer.
+A Star Is Born was co-produced by Streisand and her then-partner Jon Peters for Barwood Films and Warner Bros., with Peters credited as producer and Streisand as executive producer.
 They wanted Elvis Presley for the male lead, and met with Elvis to discuss the film.
 He was interested in taking the part, thinking it would revive his film career, but his manager, Colonel Tom Parker, insisted Elvis have top billing and asked for a substantial sum of money for the role, even though he had not had an acting role since 1969, and it was unknown what kind of box office draw he would be.
 This effectively ended Elvis's involvement with the project.
 Parker also did not want to have Elvis portrayed as having a show business career in decline, because this was far from the truth, with Elvis playing to packed auditoriums wherever he toured in the States.
 Among the other actors considered for the male lead were Neil Diamond and Marlon Brando.
 Diamond, who knew Streisand and had attended high school with her at Erasmus Hall High School in Brooklyn, had to decline due to his extensive concert commitments, and Kristofferson got the part of John Norman Howard.